-Last Thursday evening, we hosted a really fabulous ‘curries of the world’ cooking class.
-We made curry powders and curry pastes from scratch before cooking with these wonderfully fragrant and delicious creations.
+A few days ago we made wonderfully fragrant curry powders and curry pastes from scratch before cooking with these wonderful and delicious creations.

-New to this class was my cashew nut curry.
-Our gorgeous Ava has fallen in love with this dish.
+This Sri Lankan Cashew Nut Curry was then made with lots of love & with a fragrant & game-changing Sri Lankan curry powder (recipe below).
+Our gorgeous Ava has fallen in love with this dish & so have the rest of us.
 It was so lovely to welcome her home from camp last Friday with a warm bowlful of this.

-You need to start this recipe a few hours ahead of time as the cashews do need some soaking.
+It is important to note that you need to start this recipe a few hours ahead of time as the cashews do need soaking.
 Nuts contain phytic acid.
 Phytic acid is also found in grains and legumes, which we also need to soak before cooking and enjoyment.
 The soaking breaks down the phytic acid so it can be adequately absorbed in our bodies.
 Nuts also have high amounts of enzymes inhibitors.
-Soaking nuts can neutralize the enzymes allowing for proper digestion and stops bloating.
+Soaking nuts can neutralize the enzymes allowing for proper digestion and stopping bloating.

 Generally, the harder the nut, the longer the soaking time – around 8 hours.
 Nuts like cashews and pine nuts with a softer shell soak for 2 to 4 hours.
 Discard any floaters during soaking time.